Eight years since 1-O

 The secretary general of Junts, Jordi Turull, with the mayor of Cornellà del Terri at the event to commemorate the eighth anniversary of the 1-O referendum.

-The event was opened by the mayor of the municipality, Salvador Coll, who began by recalling the "democratic lesson to the world" that was the 1-O vote and the repression of Mariano Rajoy's government, which was "like the commuter trains" because it was always "late."
-However, he quickly noted that the referendum "should not be a postcard," but rather an "example" to follow to "transform disenchantment into strength."
-Specifically regarding this disenchantment, Coll warned that it leads to "seeking refuge in projects that promise instant miracles," concluding by recalling that "no nation has been built on anger and withdrawal."
+The event was opened by the mayor of the municipality, Salvador Coll, who began by recalling the "democratic lesson to the world" that the 1-O vote provided and the repression of Mariano Rajoy's government, which was "like the commuter train" because it was always "late."
+However, he quickly noted that the referendum "should not be a postcard," but rather an "example" to follow in order to "transform disenchantment into strength."
+Specifically, regarding this disenchantment, Coll warned that it leads to "seeking refuge in projects that promise instant miracles," and concluded by recalling that "no nation has been built on anger and withdrawal."

 The event also featured a roundtable discussion between Marta Madrenas, former mayor of Girona; Pep Coma, mayor of Molló; Natàlia Figueras, mayor of Maçanet de la Selva; and Guillem Puig, a member of the polling station where Puigdemont voted.
-During the discussion, they recalled that "deeply emotional" day and the nerves of not knowing what would happen "until the moment we opened the door" of the polling station.
-The conversation ended with a wish from Madrenas: "If we did it once, we can do it again.
-Now, this time it would be ideal to end it well."
+During the discussion, they recalled that "deeply emotional" day and the nerves of not knowing what would happen "until the moment we opened the door" to the polling station.
+The conversation ended with Madrenas's wish: "If we did it once, we can do it again.
+Now, this time it would be ideal to finish it well."

 stats